-AGE PRESENT PRINCIPAL OCCUPATION OR EMPLOYMENT <c></c> <c></c> John J. Cali 78 Chairman of the Board and a member of the Board of Directors of the Company.
+AGE PRESENT PRINCIPAL OCCUPATION OR EMPLOYMENT <c></c> <c></c> John J. Cali 79 Chairman of the Board and a member of the Board of Directors of the Company.
 In addition, Mr. Cali was a principal of Cali Associates and a member of its Executive and Long Range Planning Committees.
 Mr. Cali co-founded Cali Associates in 1949 and since such date has been responsible for its and the Company's overall development strategies and policies.
 Thomas A. Rizk 40 President, Chief Executive Officer and a member of the Board of Directors of the Company.
 In addition, Mr. Rizk was a principal of Cali Associates and served as its General Counsel and as a member of its Executive Committee from 1989 to 1994 and as its Chief Financial Officer from 1991 to 1994.
 Mr. Rizk was responsible for coordinating all financial activities for Cali Associates, including federal income tax planning, and for developing its strategic direction and investment strategies.
 Mr. Rizk has remained responsible for conducting these activities for the Company.
-Prior to

-& Cali Associates, Mr. Rizk was vice president and general counsel of Dubnoff John R. Cali 49 Koch, a New Jersey-based real estate development firm.
+Prior to joining Cali Associates, Mr. Rizk was vice president and general counsel of Dubnoff & The last two transfers of the last transfers John R. Cali 50 Koch, a New Jersey-based real estate development firm.
 Chief Administrative Officer of the Company.
-In addition, Mr. Cali was a principal of Cali Associates and served as a member of its Long Range Planning Committee from 1981 to 1994 and its Executive Committee from 1987 to office 1994.
-Mr. Cali was responsible for the development of Cali Associates' system and the management of its office personnel and he remains responsible Brant Cali 43 for such duties with the Company.
-Mr. Cali also developed and organized the leasing and property management departments of Cali Associates and he is now responsible for directing the acquisition functions of the Company.
-Chief Operating Officer, Secretary and a member of the Board of Directors of the Company.
-In addition, Mr. Cali was a principal of Cali Associates and served as a member of its Executive and Long Range Planning Committees from 1981 to 1994.
-Mr. Cali is responsible for directing the leasing and property management departments and providing overall strategic direction for the Timothy M. Jones 41 Company.
-Executive Vice President of the Company.
-Prior to the Robert Martin Company acquisition in January 1997, Mr. Jones served as Executive Vice President in Chief Operating Officer of Robert Martin, where he was responsible for the daily corporate operations and management of the firm's six-million square foot portfolio in New York and Connecticut.
-Mr. Jones joined Robert Martin 1990 as Vice President of Construction, where he was responsible for the organization, administration and coordination of all the properties, both in involved the construction and planning stages.
-In 1992, he became Senior Vice President, continuing to direct all construction activities and was in the coordination of the firm's finance, property management and construction divisions.
+In addition, Mr. Cali was a principal of Cali Associates and served as a member of its Long Range Planning Committee from 1981 to 1994 and its Executive Committee from 1987 for such duties with the Company.
+Mr. Cali also developed and organized the leasing and property management departments of Cali Associates and he is now responsible for the daily corporate operations and management of the firm's six-million square foot portfolio in New York and Connecticut.
+Mr. Jones joined the Robert Martin Company in 1990 as Vice President of Construction, coordination of all the properties, both in the construction and planning stages.
+In 1992, he became Senior Vice President, continuing to direct all construction activities and was involved in the coordination of the firm's system and the management of its office personnel and he remains responsible for directing the acquisition functions of the Company.